beginning of content

 Medicines

-Some of the medicines used to treat symptoms are:
+Some of the medicines used to treat the symptoms of Lewy body dementias include:

-Some of the medicines have unwanted side effects.
-Watch for side effects as treating one symptom may worsen another symptom.
+Some medicines have unwanted side effects.
+It's important to watch for side effects — treating one symptom may worsen another symptom.

-Antipsychotic medicines can cause severe reactions in people with Lewy body dementias.
-Always check with your doctor or pharmacist before taking new medicines.
+Some medicines, such as antipsychotic medicines, can cause severe reactions in people with Lewy body dementias.
+Always check with your doctor or pharmacist before taking a new medicine.

 Other treatment options